KunalSingh2/KunalSingh2/README.md

-# Hi there, I'm Kunal! 👋
+# Hi there, I'm Kumar Kashyap! 👋

 Welcome to my GitHub profile.
 I am a Data professional passionate about turning complex datasets into actionable business insights.
 I specialize in Python, Machine Learning, and Business Intelligence tools like Power BI.